ivanceras/boilerplate/README.md

 You should see that errors will be gone.

-You can now start manipulating the DAO objects like the sample in `ProductController`.
+You can now start manipulating the DAO objects like the sample in [`ProductController`] (https://github.com/ivanceras/boilerplate/blob/master/src/main/java/com/acme/ProductController.java).

 Enjoy playing.